 The simplest bait to lure them in is pure apple cider vinegar (ACV).
 Just pour a couple of fingers into the bottom of the bottle and set it in an area frequented by gnats.

 You will find the vinegar full of drowned gnats within a day or two.
 Then you can just dump out the vinegar, rinse the bottle and start again.
+More on using vinegar to control fungus gnats.

 This idea is my personal favorite.